dappforce/subsocial-docs/docs/basics/faq/Overview.md

 After Talisman is installed, create (or import) your account, and then you can sign into PolkaVerse.

-Once you have signed in, complete the Onboarding process, which will help you get some energy and create your first space.

 ## Can I use Subsocial on mobile devices?

 Yes.
 There are currently two apps on Subsocial that are compatible with mobile browsers: Grill.chat and PolkaVerse.